-- the abuse/concern happens at an activity approved by the PCC - a church officer1 has, or is alleged to have, committed abuse in church or in another context (or when you're worried their behaviour may lead to abuse) - someone convicted of a sexual or serious violent offence (including domestic violence) is attending an activity approved by the PCC - there is the potential for risk or harm for the church wherever the abuse happened
+- the abuse/concern happens at an activity approved by the PCC - a church officer has, or is alleged to have, committed abuse in church or in another context (or when you're worried their behaviour may lead to abuse) - someone convicted of a sexual or serious violent offence (including domestic violence) is attending an activity approved by the PCC - there is the potential for risk or harm for the church wherever the abuse happened.

 The safety of a child or adult is always the priority, so never delay reporting to statutory agencies when you need to.
-You can report a concern using the Safeguarding Referral Form.
-Details of statutory agencies are on our webpage.